BetterCrypto/Applied-Crypto-Hardening/presentations/org-training/agenda.md

   1. **Part 1:** Intro to bettercrypto & Motivation
   2. How we got started, how we work, what's there, what's missing, how to use the guide
-  2. Q&A round: what's needed for the organisation?
+  2. Brainstorming round: what's needed for the organisation?
   3. **Part 2:** Background
   3. History of Crypto in a nutshell
   4. Theory